EltonFaust/cordova-plugin-wakeuptimer-ef/README.md

 // ******************************************************************/
 // *** All methods below are Android Only and its use is OPTIONAL ***/
 // ******************************************************************/

 /*
+Since Android 13 (SDK 33), android requires an user manual permission to show notifications, as this pligin uses a notification to allow the alarm stop without entering the app, this methods allow to know if the permission is granted and allow to dynamically request it

+Note: if the user dismisses the permission modal, will result as not allowed */ window.wakeuptimer.checkNotificationPerm(
+    function (allowed) {
+        console.log('Permission already granted? ', allowed ? 'yes' : 'no');
+        // do something...
+    },
+    errorCallback,
+);

+window.wakeuptimer.requestNotificationPerm(
+    function (allowed) {
+        console.log('Permission was granted? ', allowed ? 'yes' : 'no');
+        // do something...
+    },
+    errorCallback,
+);

+/*
 Q: Why use this methods?
 A: The Android system does't like to launch an app without any user interaction,